Void-Audio/iPlug2OOS/README.md

+# VOID_Verb branch

+Setup to work on a VOID Audio plugin set related to reverb/delay/stereo effects using components integrated from the best language (FORTRAN)

 # VOID Audio added functionality contained in VOID_Docs
 The README.pdf can be found at [README.pdf](VOID_Docs/README.pdf).
 Why use a large LaTeX svjour compilation?
 Because information presented in LaTeX, specifically Springer format, is inherently more correct.